 A provision of €471,900 was made in prior year accounts for the Administrator's costs arising from the Morrogh case.
-Approximately €270,400 of this has already been paid.
+During the year, this provision was increased to €720,000 to allow for certain limited costs associated with the return to investors of their shareholdings.
+Approximately €270,400 of the Administrator's costs has already been paid.